 “Dashboards also allow for improved monitoring of certain data and operations.”

-Summarizing, Tonkin notes, “Ultimately, the reporting technology you pick relies on your current needs.
+Summarizing, Tonkin notes, “Ultimately, the reporting software you pick relies on your current needs.
 Dashboards are distinct in their dynamic, interactive, and immediate updates.
 Reports give a high-level picture of real data costs.
 In the end, they’re both useful tools and you basically have to choose what is best for you and your data needs.”

 Phil Strazzulla from Select Software Reviews makes this point, sharing “As a CEO I have to keep my eye on several different metrics to inform my decision-making.

 Without a dashboard keeping all of this data in a single place, I’d spend most of my day tracking down the data I need, rather than reviewing it.”

 “As a company whose public face is a website, I also have to be aware of my site’s performance,” Strazzulla adds.
 “I have a dashboard so I can monitor traffic and response times so I know when I need to scale up my site in response to high traffic.”

 Related: 15 Tips for Setting Realistic Website Traffic Goals